allejo/php-vcr-sanitizer/README.md

 The php-vcr library does not officially support modifying its responses so this library uses reflection to modify the contents of responses.
 While this feature is officially supported by *this* project, bear with us if this feature were to break due to the php-vcr changing its internals.

 - `response.ignoreHeaders` - The same as `request.ignoreHeaders` but for your response body instead.
-A wildcard may be used to strip all headers from the response.
 - `response.bodyScrubbers` - The same as `request.bodyScrubbers` but for your response body instead.

 ### Disabling the Sanitizer